Scary Stories for Young Foxes: Plot

 Meanwhile, lost in the forest, Mia's mother steps on a steel trap and is almost captured, but Mia saves her and is captured instead.
 Mia is brought by the hunter, Beatrix Potter, to her house, where she remains caged for several days.
 After attempting to escape, Mia is strung on a rope and is soon found by Uly, who had felt the smell of food from nearby.
 Uly helps Mia escape and they run away.
 The two kits become friends and decide to go after Mia's mother.
 They first go through a swamp where Uly is attacked by an alligator.
 He manages to free himself but loses his malformed limb in the process.

 The two foxes are forced to go through the domain of Uly's father, where his mother was as well.
 After faking his death, Uly and Mia trick Wynn into believing he is being haunted, and so he disappears.
 They continue on their journey to find Mia's mother, while Uly's mother returns to their den.
 Winter arrives and the pair finds a litter of fox kits without a mother.
 While taking care of them, they are attacked by Mia's brother, who is suffering from rabies, and Wynn.
 Mia's brother is killed by Wynn, who in turn is thrown into the river by Uly.

 At the end of each tale told by the old vixen, a fox gets scared and goes back to their den.
 In the end, only one kit remains, and she explains it was due to her name also being Mia.
 The fox kit explains that every new generation a fox receives that name to honor a fox called Mia, who saved one of her ancestors from a trap many years ago.
+After the kit is called home by her mother, the storyteller is revealed to have been the original Mia all along, and Uly is revealed to still be alive as well, having survived and followed the river over the course of several months.
+As they retire to their den, Mia takes comfort in the fact that the kits know her stories and will pass them down to the next generation.